ScooloV/bbpedia/docs/core_rules/league_and_exhibition_play.md

 * If the player has any Niggling Injuries, roll a D6 for each, applying a +1 modifier to the dice roll if the team has an apothecary:

 - On a roll of 4+, some rest and relaxation has worked wonders.
-The Niggling Injury you are rolling foris removed.
+The Niggling Injury you are rolling for is removed.
 - On a roll of 1-3, the player's injury has not yet fully healed.
 The Niggling Injury being rolled for remains.

 #### RE-DRAFTING TEMPORARILY RETIRED PLAYERS